-- 4.8.3 Design of the site should consider pedestrian accessibility and safety through measures including accessible parking, pedestrian scaled building size, and building orientation. - 4.8.4 On-site surface parking should be designed such that it does not become the prominent design feature, i.e., to the extent that is possible, the building should be placed adjacent to the street, with on-site parking on the side or rear of the primary building, or on-site parking should be screened from view. - 4.8.5 The addition of curb cuts should be limited along major access roads to encourage contiguous sidewalks, and limit pedestrian vehicle interaction.
+- 4.8.3 Design of the site should consider pedestrian accessibility and safety through measures including accessible parking, pedestrian scaled building size, and building orientation. - 4.8.4 On-site surface parking should be designed such that it does not become the prominent design feature, and to the extent that is possible, should be screened from view. - 4.8.5 The addition of curb cuts should be limited along major access roads to encourage contiguous sidewalks, and limit pedestrian vehicle interaction.